-Like Groucho, I’d typically never want to be a member of any group that would have me as a member.
-Susan was on the founding board of the Internet Advertising Bureau, so she knows how to put together a successful industry association.
+Bratton was on the founding board of the Internet Advertising Bureau and knows how to put together a successful industry association.

-I just tried to sign up myself, but they don’t take American Express, and that’s the only credit card I’ll use online, because they’re the online ones that offer you any real protection if you into trouble with identity thieves.
+I just tried to sign up myself, but they don’t take American Express, and that’s the only credit card I’ll use online, because they’re the only ones that offer you any real protection if you into trouble.

 Benefits of membership includes: